 - 3. As per scenario 1. plus the inclusion of a new source, Moulsford - 4.
 As per scenario 1. plus increases from the existing and new sources described in scenarios 2. and 3. - 5.
 As per scenario 2. plus planned sustainability reductions - 6.
 As per scenario 3. plus planned sustainability reductions - 7.
-As per scenario 4. plus planned sustainability reductions - 4.23 While this modelling has not yet been carried out, our expectation is that it will confirm the conclusions of qualitative assessment, and so our consideration is that the quantitative exercise not having been completed should not impede the finalisation of our WRMP24.
+As per scenario 4. plus planned sustainability reductions - 4.23 While this modelling has not yet been carried out, our expectation is that it will confirm the conclusions of qualitative assessment, and so our consideration is that the quantitative exercise not having been completed should not impede the finalisation of our WRMP24. - 4.24 We will report on progress as relevant in our Annual Review and will keep the Environment Agency informed of progress.

-- 4.24 The following text will be added to WRMP24 Appendix D (Water Framework Directive Assessment), in a new Annex (Annex C), entitled "Further Work Undertaken to Support WFD Assessment": - 4.25 A qualitative assessment of the deterioration risks associated with the Moulsford and Woods Farm groundwater options has been undertaken, supplemented by quantitative outputs from a modelling study^θ. - 4.26 The WFD Assessments for the Moulsford and Woods Farm options indicated that there may be a risk of deterioration of the following water bodies as a result of delivery of these options: - River Thames, Wallingford to Caversham (surface water body) - Berkshire Downs Chalk (groundwater body) - 4.27 Regarding deterioration of the surface water body, the concern raised in the WFD assessment is that new/increased abstraction would reduce flow in the Thames via groundwater-surface water interaction.
+- 4.25 The following text will be added to WRMP24 Appendix D (Water Framework Directive Assessment), in a new Annex (Annex C), entitled "Further Work Undertaken to Support WFD Assessment": - 4.26 A qualitative assessment of the deterioration risks associated with the Moulsford and Woods Farm groundwater options has been undertaken, supplemented by quantitative outputs from a modelling study9. - 4.27 The WFD Assessments for the Moulsford and Woods Farm options indicated that there may be a risk of deterioration of the following water bodies as a result of delivery of these options: - River Thames, Wallingford to Caversham (surface water body) - Berkshire Downs Chalk (groundwater body) - 4.28 Regarding deterioration of the surface water body, the concern raised in the WFD assessment is that new/increased abstraction would reduce flow in the Thames via groundwater-surface water interaction.
 Our consideration is that ensuring consumption is either local to the source, or upstream of the source, will ensure that the risk of deterioration is avoided.
 Use locally or upstream will ensure that water which is abstracted is returned to the Thames, via effluent returns from sewage treatment works.
 As such, mitigation will be included for the Moulsford option in the form of an "upstream use" licence condition, similar to that currently included for the Gatehampton source.
 This will involve discharge of water from Moulsford into the Gatox transfer main (with this water transferred to Didcot, Oxford, Swindon, etc.), which is illustrated schematically for the Moulsford option below.
 No such licence condition is required for Woods Farm, as, due to network constraints, additional abstraction above recent actual could only be used locally (within the Pang or Thames catchments) or discharged into the GATOX main.
 Given the net-neutral impact on flows, we would therefore anticipate no deterioration of the quantity of water in the River Thames from either option.